SerhatAkar/Voting-smart-contract/README.md

 - Limit the number of vote per users
 - Include a user chosen timer for proposals
 - Filter proposals for frontend

+Use npm start in /hardhat/frontend to launch the project.